bitskriegofficial/BITSCTF_2023/SoundsWeird/README.md

 ## Solution

-The decription suggests that LSB stegnography may have been used to encrypt some hidden messae in the wav file.We then write a simple pythn LSB decryption Script
+The decription suggests that LSB stegnography may have been used to encrypt some hidden messae in the wav file.We then write a simple python LSB decryption Script

 ```